tobihul/Ready_Biodegradability_Prediction/Readme.md

 * Always mount the folder containing the input file, not just the file itself.

 * The output file will be saved in the same folder you mounted.

+* There are example files for testing in this repository: SMILES.csv, 20230125000001.msp, MoNA-export-Human_Plasma_Quant.msp and mzspec_GNPS_GNPS-LIBRARY_accession_CCMSLIB00016390013.csv.